josermf2/NBA-MVP-Predictor/README.md

 1. Run `scraping.py` to fetch data from basketball-reference.com and save HTML pages.
 2. Execute `pre_processing.ipynb` to process the HTML pages and create CSV files.
+3. Execute `ml.ipynb` to load and clean player MVP statistics data from the generated CSV files.
+4. Execute `predictors.ipynb` to load and clean MVP data from the generated CSV files.

 ## Developers